Ok. Here we go.

 It became a family habit to bring an extra pair of pants and underwear.

 I think I had an extra wardrobe in elementary school with all the clothes I borrowed.
-Especially that purple pyjama was super comfy.
+Especially that purple pajama was super comfy.

 Something that I’m super thankful for is that I have never been bullied when I actually happen to pee my pants again.
-Of course, I became super skillful at hiding my wet pants throughout the years, but especially at a younger age I had never had a negative reaction when classmates discovered.
+Of course, I became super skillful at hiding my wet pants throughout the years, but especially at a younger age, I had never had a negative reaction when classmates discovered it.

 I am so very grateful for the supporting and extremely loveable people that have been in my life and helped me with dealing with situations in a hilarious way.

 Looking back at it now, I can definitely fill a book with all the situations that I got in for peeing my pants.
 My God, there are so many..

 Here are the amazing benefits that come with incontinence;

 - I got to buy new pants quite often (to mums frustration I never brought the ‘first pee kit’ that she always carried in her bag when I was little);